Mostafa-Noshy/AI4SW/README.md

                        python3 clone.py

-This will clone the selected Java repositories an create a directory for java projects containing the cloned repositories.
-(Keep in mind that this will clone large volume of java projects, which we chose later to work on only a sample of them).
+This will clone the selected Java repositories and create a directory for java projects containing the cloned repositories.
+(Keep in mind that this will clone a large volume of java projects, which we chose later to work on only a sample of them).

 Step 2: Preprocess and Create Corpus

 Run the parse_split.py script to preprocess the Java code and create the corpus.
-Again, we choose only a sample of 18 projects to prepare our corpus.
+Again, we worked on only a sample of the projects (18) to prepare our corpus.

                       python3 parse_split.py